EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 ### _Purpose_
 _____________________________________________________________

-This tutorial carries out a QSGW calculation for Fe, a bcc magnetic metal, beginning with a self-consistent LDA calculation.
+This tutorial begins with with a self-consistent LDA calculation for Fe, a bcc magnetic metal, and follows it with a QSGW calculation

-It proceeds in a manner similar to the [basic QSGW tutorial](/tutorial/gw/qsgw_si) see in particular the [flowchart](/tutorial/gw/qsgw_si/#qsgw-summary).
+It proceeds in a manner similar to the [basic QSGW tutorial](/tutorial/gw/qsgw_si), and forms a starting point for other tutorials; see for example the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).

-This tutorial is a starting point for other tutorials; see for example the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).
+see in particular the [flowchart](/tutorial/gw/qsgw_si/#qsgw-summary).

 ### _Table of Contents_
 {:.no_toc}